sylhare/sylhare.github.io/_posts/2023/2023-06-22-Typescript-monorepo.md

 But if you are interested, checkout [monorepo.tools][6] which has some keen insight about the question.
 I have extracted those diagrams which give a good overview of the monorepo concept:

-{% include aligner.html images="nx-polyrepo.png,nx-monorepo.png" column=2 caption="Representation of a poly repo setup versus a monorepo" %}
+{% include aligner.html images="nx-polyrepo.png,nx-monorepo.png" column=2 caption="Representation of a poly repo setup versus a monorepo (source: monorepo.tools)" %}

 It is summarised with "_A monorepo is a single repository containing multiple distinct projects, with well-defined relationships._"